 Hundreds of thousands of Vietnamese live in Australia.
 By far the most of these Australians arrived in the 1970's as refugees, as boat people.

-This page is about Olympic medal winner and hero, Ms Betty Cuthbert, who in September 2004 spoke out about the Hao Kiet refugees.
-Project SafeCom issued a statement at the time.
-That statement was also printed in The Islander, the Christmas Island newspaper.
-And we're told, a lively debate rages on Christmas Island as a result of our statement having been printed in the newspaper.
+This page features the voice of an Olympic veteral and medal winner (and to many a hero).
+Mandurah resident Ms Betty Cuthbert started speaking out about the Hao Kiet refugees in September 2004.
+We also issued a statement at the time.
+That statement was printed in The Islander, the Christmas Island newspaper.
+And we're told, a lively debate raged on Christmas Island as a result of our statement having been published in the newspaper.

 Below is our statement to the Hao Kiet refugees, media coverage of the Betty Cuthbert event, and the press brief of Ms Cuthbert's support team.